subdroid/subdroid.github.io/philosophy.md

+---
+layout: default
+title: Philosophy of Life
+---

 # Philosophy of Life

+---

+## The Jigsaw Puzzle Analogy

-- This is something that I said to my friend, Dr. Bidisha Kantha, many years ago....
+This is a concept I discussed with my friend, Dr. Bidisha Kantha, many years ago:

-    -> We are all pieces of a huge jigsaw puzzle, and all broken and deformed.
-There is no way that no pieces will fit in perfectly together.
-But what makes sense is to find a piece that takes the least pain to fit together.
+We are all **pieces of a huge jigsaw puzzle**, and every piece is broken and deformed.
+There is no way any two pieces will ever fit together *perfectly*.
+What truly makes sense is to find a piece that requires **the least amount of pain or force to fit alongside your own**.

-- Reversible ar irreversible change bujhish?
-Prem is a reversible reaction, but bhalobasha is just irreversible!
+---

+## Love: Reversible vs. Irreversible

+Consider the difference between **reversible and irreversible change**:

+* **Prem** (initial affection/infatuation) is like a **reversible reaction**—it can often revert to its original state.
+* **Bhalobasha** (deep, abiding love) is an **irreversible reaction**—once formed, it fundamentally changes you and cannot be undone.